aspirant55/411-spring-2024/assignments/ha-01/readme.md

 ### CIDR Notation

-A compact way to express an IP address and its subnet mask.
+This is a compact way to express an IP address and its subnet mask.
 In this notation, an IP address is followed by '/' and a decimal number.
 The decimal number is the count of leading 1s in the subnet mask.
 For example, in `131.128.81.111/24` 24 indicates the count of leading 1s in the mask.